 I’m sure you can already tell what’s wrong with this title, and what you should avoid.
-Long titles can sometimes be clever, funny or both – but you need to ensure it’s going to do your book justice instead of simply being an annoying mouthful.
+Long titles can sometimes be clever, funny or both – but you need to ensure it will do your book justice instead of being an annoying mouthful.

 7) Cover Complementary

 They should go together, that’s all, really.
-Your title and cover imagery should always be in sync; or you’ll end up confusing and thereby losing potential readers.
-The blank image on ‘Reusing Old Graves’ by Alastair Shaw and Douglas Davies is…umm, misleading to say the least.
+Your title and cover imagery should always be in sync; or you’ll end up confusing and losing potential readers.
+The blank image on ‘Reusing Old Graves’ by Alastair Shaw and Douglas Davies is… um, misleading.

 8) Essence of your Book

-Your title, while being catchy, funny and all things amazing, must also be relevant to the essence of your book.
+Your title, while being catchy, funny and all things amazing, must also apply to the essence of your book.
 If you make your readers turn 300 pages only to find out that the title had nothing to do with the story – you dead.

-It’s Sentence Case, or Title Case depending on how you choose to get your font stylized.
+It’s Sentence Case, or Title Case depending on how you get your font stylized.
 Never Toggle, it’s too tacky.
 Seriously.